nelsonchanhk/HEMCOUNT/README.md

 ### Method 2:
 1. Download and run standalone executable HEMCOUNT.exe

-#### **You may be warned of installation from unknown publisher during the installation process or at first execution by antivirus software or windows security.
+#### **You may be warned of installation from unknown publisher_ during the installation process or at first execution by _antivirus software or windows security_.
 Some antiviruss software may even quarantine the program that will need to be released.
 This is a known issue for small scale software developers.**

 It is completely free to use and distribute HEMCOUNT but its development and maintenance are not free.
 Please visit our homepage for support, feedback and donation.
 Homepage: [http://www.hematology.cc](http://www.hematology.cc)